 Just like your cholesterol and other health checks, periodic assessments of your enterprise risk in BAU are a must.

 Each assessment tells you where you stand and what changes you need to make to get better.
-The “Readiness to Release” assessment makes your release process painless and seamless, thus resulting in a feature-rich, updated product that helps you grow your fee income and stay competitive.
+“Continuous Release Readiness” assessment makes your release process painless and seamless, thus resulting in a feature-rich, updated product that helps you grow your fee income and stay competitive.

 Every day you continue to struggle with releases is a day you are losing fee income opportunities!
 Get in touch with us today to experience seamless “Business as Usual” through the Go-Release score.